johnjung/planning_tools/README.md

 The matrix command takes an unsorted similarity matrix and clusters it using hierarchical clustering.
-For small data sets you can compare these values pairwise and enter them into a spreadsheet manually; I'll use [fruits and vegetables](./sample_data/fruits_and_vegetables.csv) as sample data.
+For small data sets you can compare these values pairwise and enter them into a spreadsheet manually; for an example matrix look at [sample_data/fruits_and_vegetables.csv](./sample_data/fruits_and_vegetables.csv).

+You can enter pairwise comparisons like this in any spreadsheet.
+All items being clustered should be listed in row and column headers.
+These headers should be sorted the same way so that the cells on the diagonal from the top left to the bottom right each receive a 1.0 score, meaning that every element is perfectly similar to itself.

+A score of 0.0 means that the two elements being compared have nothing in common, while scores in between indicate increasing amounts of similarity.

+Finally, in input data it's not necessary to include the upper triangle of the matrix (cells above the diagonal) because those cells perfectly mirror the cells in the lower triangle- the matrix script will fill in the blanks.

-To take a look at the unsorted data in the terminal:
+To take a look at an ASCII art visualization of the unsorted data in the terminal:

 ```
 $ matrix to-ascii sample_data/fruits_and_vegetables.csv